AndyFree96/awesome-resources/README.md

 [LearnCpp.com](https://www.learncpp.com/): LearnCpp.com is a free website devoted to teaching you how to program in C++.
 Whether you’ve had any prior programming experience or not, the tutorials on this site will walk you through all the steps to write, compile, and debug your C++ programs, all with plenty of examples.

 [Learn OpenGL](https://learnopengl.com/): Welcome to the online book for learning OpenGL!
 Whether you are trying to learn OpenGL for academic purposes, to pursue a career or simply looking for a hobby, this book will teach you the basics, the intermediate, and all the advanced knowledge using modern (core-profile) OpenGL.
 The aim of LearnOpenGL is to show you all there is to modern OpenGL in an easy-to-understand fashion with clear examples, while also providing a useful reference for later studies.

+[awesome-modern-cpp](https://github.com/rigtorp/awesome-modern-cpp): A collection of resources on modern C++

+[Awesome C++](https://project-awesome.org/fffaraz/awesome-cpp): A curated list of awesome C++ (or C) frameworks, libraries, resources, and shiny things.
+Inspired by awesome-... stuff.

 ## C#